madshuttlecock/structural-variations/README.md

 We use Sniffles and Mikhail's own tool (part of HapDup) for determining breakpoints.
 Sniffles provided a less accurate result, so we focused on the HapDup result.

-We found breakpoints with Sniffles using the following commands:
+We found breakpoints with Sniffles2 (version 2.0.4) using the following commands:

 `sniffles --input <tumor alignment in bam format> --vcf tumor_variants_sniffles.vcf --output-rnames --threads 10`  for tumor